ucsc/site-slugstrong/support-for-students/frequently-asked-questions.md

 **How is UCSC Dining operating during the pandemic?**

 With fewer people on campus, Dining Services has reduced the number of locations at which it is serving customers.
-Currently, the only open Dining Hall is at Colleges Nine and Ten although the Crown/Merrill Dining Hall is scheduled to open for winter quarter.
+Currently, only the Colleges Nine and Ten and the Crown/Merrill Dining Halls are open.
 Dining has also implemented numerous changes to its operations in support of everyone’s well-being.
 Currently, all dining hall meals must be ordered online, in advance, using the [GET app or website](https://dining.ucsc.edu/get/index.html).
 All meals must be taken to go.
 Face coverings and social distancing efforts are required.
 [Here is a summary](https://dining.ucsc.edu/covid-19/index.html) of the operational changes currently in place for Dining Services.

 **Is there any place on campus that I can pick up groceries and other essentials?**